Sunday, May 6, 2012

 Thank you, Jean and Ry, for joining me today.
 The two of you first met in high school where you were good friends.
 Then suddenly you were like strangers to each other.
 After graduation you each went your separate ways and didn't have any contact for fifteen years.
 That seems odd to me.
 If you were such good friends, what happened and why didn't you stay in touch?

 Jean: That's a tough question that doesn't have an easy answer.

 That's an odd statement.
 Can you elaborate?

-Jean: (glancing at Ry as if to determine if he agreed with what she was about to say) I couldn't imagine why he would want to be friends with me.
+Jean: (glancing at Ry as if to determine if he agreed with what she was about to say) Back then I couldn't imagine why he would want to be friends with me.
 At sixteen, I was overweight, had a mouth full of metal braces, wore ugly glasses, and my wardrobe consisted of second hand clothes that looked like they belonged to a maiden great-aunt…which wasn't far from the truth.
 In other words, I was an awkward mess.
 Ry, on the other hand, was star quarterback of the football team, class president, and had people falling all over him wanting to be his friend…especially the cheerleaders.
 We had a couple of the same classes and just fell into a pattern of walking from the first class to the second together and struck up a friendship.